Ultraleow/parallel-computing-using-AWS-with-bonus-prediction-use-case/README.md

 + Build a messaging service using the Amazon SNS service to send notifications about payroll processing.
 + Build object storage using the Amazon S3 service to store files related to payroll processing.

-The result of the API request is displayed in the UI：
+The result of the API request is displayed in the UI：The inference results need to be returned and displayed in the UI for users to view.
++ Email the user: Finally, you can email the results to the user for easier viewing.
++ Use the database RDS MSSQL for data block processing: If the new total data volume is a multiple of 50, you need to obtain the data and create 3 jobs with different model parameters for training and verification.

 ## 6. Description of all components involved in the project
 + API (Application Programming Interface): API is the interface of application programs and a specification for communication between software systems.
 An API usually + consists of a set of functions, methods, or interfaces that allow a program to access the functionality and data of another program.